opensearch-project/data-prepper/data-prepper-plugins/s3-source/README.md

 * `sqsMessagesDeleted` - The number of SQS messages deleted from the queue by the S3 Source.
 * `sqsMessagesFailed` - The number of SQS messages that the S3 Source failed to parse.
 * `sqsMessagesDeleteFailed` - The number of SQS messages that the S3 Source failed to delete from the SQS queue.
+* `s3ObjectsDeleted` - The number of S3 objects deleted by the S3 source.
+* `s3ObjectsDeleteFailed` - The number of S3 objects that the S3 source failed to delete.
+* `acknowledgementSetCallbackCounter` - The number of times End-to-end acknowledgments created an acknowledgment set.

 ### Timers